waydabber/BetterDisplay/README.md

 ... [and more is coming](https://github.com/waydabber/BetterDisplay/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Aenhancement)! :)

-_Note: featues marked with an asterisk (*) require a [Pro license](https://github.com/waydabber/BetterDisplay/wiki/Getting-a-Pro-License).
+_Note: features marked with an asterisk (*) require a [Pro license](https://github.com/waydabber/BetterDisplay/wiki/Getting-a-Pro-License).
 Some features may be available in the latest pre-release version only._

 <details>
 <summary><b>For a more detailed list and comparison with some popular alternatives, click here...</b></summary>